-3.8 Thermoplastic materials (see Appendix A, paragraph 17) which cannot meet the performance given in Table 1, can nevertheless be used in windows, rooflights and lighting diffusers in suspended ceilings if they comply with the provisions described in paragraphs 3.10 to 3.14.
-Flexible thermoplastic material may be used in panels to form a suspended ceiling if it complies with the guidance in paragraphs 3.16.
-The classifications used in paragraphs 3.11 to 3.16, Table 2 and Diagram 9 are explained in Appendix A, paragraph 20.
+4.8 Thermoplastic materials (see Appendix A, paragraph 17) which cannot meet the performance given in Table 1, can nevertheless be used in windows, rooflights and lighting diffusers in suspended ceilings if they comply with the provisions described in paragraphs 4.10 to 4.14.
+Flexible thermoplastic material may be used in panels to form a suspended ceiling if it complies with the guidance in paragraph 4.16.
+The classifications used in paragraphs 4.11 to 4.16, Table 2 and Diagram 9 are explained in Appendix A, paragraph 20.